top of page

 My current projects analyze the role of polarization, populism, political dissent, and honesty in American civic life, especially in light of political rancor, conspiracy theories, and fake news.
 I am envisioning improved citizenship education that better enables students to navigate political divides and to more effectively engage in civic inquiry to solve social and political problems.

-My latest book Learning How to Hope: Reviving Democracy through Schools and Civil Society (Oxford University Press, 2020), responds to current struggles in democracy.
+My latest book, Teaching Honesty in a Populist Era: Emphasizing Truth in the Education of Citizens (Oxford University Press, 2024) addresses concerns over the need for truth and facts when making civic decisions.
+It describes how we can cultivate a disposition to seek and tell the truth in our youngest citizens in primary, secondary, and postsecondary schools and universities.
+My previous book Learning How to Hope: Reviving Democracy through Schools and Civil Society (Oxford University Press, 2020), responds to current struggles in democracy.
 It explains what hope is, why it matters to democracy, and how we can teach it in schools, universities, and civil society.
 The book received an open access grant making it free for all to download.

 I have received the University of New Hampshire Outstanding Professor award and the University of Cincinnati Distinguished Teaching and Golden Apple awards.
 My teaching and mentorship have been recognized with the Jack Twyman Award for service learning and the Sarah Grant Barber Award for student advising.
 I am also the recipient of the American Association of University Women Postdoctoral Research Fellowship and the National Endowment for the Humanities Teaching Development Fellowship and Summer Stipend.
-I received the James and Helen Merritt Distinguished Award for Philosophy of Education.
+I received the James and Helen Merritt Distinguished Award for Philosophy of Education and the John Dewey Society Outstanding Achievement Award.

 Additional information and copies of some of my publications can be found on Academia.edu and ResearchGate.